API documentation

 Input

-yields[p+1:end, :]is used to construct the affine transformation, and then allyields[:,:]are transformed into the principal components.loadings=Matrix{, dQ, size(yields, 2)}is loadings for the fisrt dQ principal components.
-That is,principal_components = yields*loadings'.
+yields[p+1:end, :]is used to construct the affine transformation, and then allyields[:,:]are transformed into the principal components.pca_loadings=Matrix{, dQ, size(yields, 2)}stores the loadings for the first dQ principal components (soprincipal_components = yields * pca_loadings'), and you may optionally provide these loadings externally; if omitted, the package computes them internally via PCA.

 Output(4)